multiversx/mx-docs/docs/validators/elrond-go-scripts/manage-node.md

 Let’s begin!

-First, you need to create an Elrond wallet.
+First, you need to create an MultiversX (previously Elrond) wallet.
 You can create this wallet on either the [mainnet](https://wallet.elrond.com), [devnet](https://devnet-wallet.elrond.com) or [testnet](https://testnet-wallet.elrond.com).

 :::tip
 For devnet and testnet only: